oleksii-suprun/klipper-voron24-300/doc/can0_setup_guide.md

 - `state UP` = Interface is operational
 - **`qlen 1024`** = Proper queue length (prevents "Timer too close" errors)

-⚠️ **Critical**: If you see `qlen 10` instead of `qlen 1024`, the txqueuelen setting failed and you **will** experience "Timer too close" errors.

-## Step 2: Test CAN Device Detection (Optional)
+## Step 2: Test CAN Device Detection

-If you have CAN devices already connected and flashed with appropriate firmware:
+Test if your CAN devices are detected:

 ```bash
 # Query CAN devices (requires Katapult/Klipper flashed devices)